 - The letter B is added if a person has any B symptoms (fever, night, sweats, or weight loss).
 If no B symptoms are present, the letter A is added instead.

 The type and stage of the lymphoma give useful information about a person's outlook.
-But for some types of lymphomas (such as fast-growing ones) the stage is not too helpful on its own.
-In these cases, other factors can give doctors a better idea about a person's outlook (prognosis).
+But for some types of lymphomas (such as fast-growing ones) knowing the stage is not too helpful on its own.
+In these patients, other factors can give doctors a better idea about their outlook (prognosis).

 Other factors that affect prognosis (outlook) for non-Hodgkin lymphoma